 This crew will be in a setting which involves sleeping in tents, cooking on camp stoves for all meals, has limited shower and flushable toilets, and the rustic feel that will really bond a community.
 The crew will consist of 2 professional outdoor leaders and 8 crew members from diverse backgrounds and locations.

-The tuition to enter the program is $225.
+The tuition to enter the program is $180 for the 4 week first session and $225 for the 5 week second session.
 If the tuition is a financial challenge, the member/family may request a scholarship; a payment plan; or an advance on the stipend that the member will earn.
 It is Northwest Youth Corps goal that no interested student be prevented from participation due to lack of financial means.

 Members are also charged for food during the program.
 Food costs are automatically deducted from the stipend at $66.50 per week for Youth Corps Programs only.